Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Experiments

 Finally, we evaluate the empirical sample complexity for learning three graph algorithms: BFS, Dijkstra's algorithm, and Prim's algorithm.
-In particular, we set the target error rate as 1\% and increase the number of samples until the validation error of the trained GNN drops below 1\%.
+In particular, we set the target error rate to 1\% and increase the number of samples until the trained GNN's validation error falls below 1\%.
+We evaluate the error between model predictions and task labels at the last step of the algorithm.
 The results are shown in Figure~\ref{fig_graph_sc}.

-Interestingly, we find that the sample complexity for learning the three algorithms differs, with Prim being the most difficult to learn.
-Furthermore, we found that standard multi-task training (MT) with a single GNN network increases the sample complexity.
-It remains an interesting future direction to explain this observation.
+We find that the number of samples needed for learning the three algorithms differs, with Prim being the most difficult to learn.
+We also compare training with and without the loss evaluated on the node labels of intermediate steps.
+We found that training with intermediate steps reduces the number of samples by approximately a factor of two, on both Dijkstra's and Prim's algorithms.
+Furthermore, we found that standard multitask training (MT) on Dijkstra and Prim tasks with a single GNN network increases the sample complexity of single-task training.
+It remains an interesting direction for future work to explain this observation.
 Specifically, what determines the learnability of an algorithm?
-One hypothesis is that the higher sample complexity of learning Prim comes from the non-local nature of its execution trace.
+One hypothesis is that the higher sample complexity of learning the Prim algorithm comes from the (non-local) nature of its executions.